Ola-20/auto_model/README.md

 ·       The client folder contains HTML, CSS, and JS files that were used to create a simple web interface for both input and output.

-·       The model folder contains the actual model, which was exported from jupyter-notebook as a pickle file.
+·       The model folder contains the actual model, exported from the jupyter-notebook as a pickle file.

+·       Sample_scrape.py contains the code used to acquire data from the web